inmagik/contento/docs/concepts.rst

 A page may have a "parent" field pointing to another page and an "order" field (integer) that identifies the order within the parent

-A page also contains an optional data section useful for annotating the page
+A page also contains an optional data section useful for annotating the page.

 Page backends